-1. Management of fisheries
+4.1.
+Management of Fisheries

-Since the enactment of the Salmonid Fisheries Act in the early 1930s the Icelandic Management Authorities have aimed at sustainable utilization of the salmonid resources.
+Since the enactment of the Salmonid Fisheries Act in the early 1930s the Icelandic Management Authorities have aimed at a sustainable utilization of the salmonid resources.
 These were initially based on net fisheries but angling is currently the dominant method of harvest.
-Salmon are currently only harvested in terminal fisheries with considerable effort limitation as pointed out in section III.
+Salmon are currently only harvested in terminal fisheries with considerable effort limitation as pointed out in section 3.